GeorgeKiba/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the KibaSuperJumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- KibaSuperJumpbox

 Machines within the network can only be accessed by KibaSuperWeb-1 and KibaSuperWeb-2